sailpoint-oss/developer.sailpoint.com/products/idn/api/patch-requests.md

 ## Get started

 Now you can use PATCH requests to make partially update resources.
 For more information about PATCH requests, refer to this [documentation](https://datatracker.ietf.org/doc/html/rfc6902#section-4.6).
-For more information about the IDN PATCH endpoints and which paths can be changed for each one, refer to their API specifications.
+For more information about the IdentityNow PATCH endpoints and which paths can be changed for each one, refer to their API specifications.

 Use this guide to get started, and if you have questions, don't hesitate to reach out on the SailPoint Developer Community forum at https://developer.sailpoint.com/discuss!